jamesshore/quixote/ROADMAP.md

 * Create Span class (takes two Position descriptors and a description)
 * Replace ElementSize with Span
-* Move viewport calculations from ViewportSize --> ViewportEdge
-* Replace ViewportSize
+* Replace ViewportSize and PageSize?
+Or create GenericPosition descriptor to match Span (and rename Span --> GenericSize)?
-* Move page calculations from PageSize --> PageEdge
-* Replace PageSize
+* Replace PageSize?

 ## Dogfooding Notes